CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     This process generates a `matrix.txt` file, containing the results of 36 x 36 pairwise comparisons, calculated using the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) metric.

     ???
 Tip "Defining the similarity metric"
         Use the flag `--similarity-metric-cohort`.
-The default valie is `hamming`.
+The default value is `hamming`.
 The alternative value is `jaccard`.

     ???
 Tip "Exporting intermediate files"
         It is possible to export all intermediate files, as well as a file indicating coverage with the flag `--e`.